TheRenegadeCoder/pymon/README.md

 50. "What is the benefit of interval halving?" by Ashir Faruq
 51. "What is mathematical induction?" by Om Amin
 52. "What is the Set data type?" by Luke Thompson
-53. "What is the correct expression to see if an integer is odd in Java?" by Kurt Wanner
+53. "What is the correct expression to see if an integer is odd in Java?" by Kurt Wanner, Yi-You (Joseph) Chiu
 54. "What is XML?" by Tim Keck
 55. "What is mutability?" by Tim Keck
 56. "What is a comparator?" by Tim Keck